ChooseWhy Choose This Program?

 Matthew Rainbow Hale, Associate Professor of History: Early American History, Atlantic Revolutions, Print Culture

-Gail Husch, Professor of Art History: 19th-Century European and American Painting and Sculpture, American Apocalyptic Imagery
+Gail Husch, Professor of Visual and Material Culture: 19th-Century European and American Painting and Sculpture, American Apocalyptic Imagery

 Mary Marchand, Professor of English: American Literature, American Studies